Updated: September 14, 2020 by Agnes Talalaev

-Well, but think – you have a website that is generating money for you or holds a very important task in your company.
-You invest in design and development and work hard to write good copy.
-But one day you discover that all of your information is compromised, the site is defaced with political propaganda or spreading malware and spam.
-Infuriating!
+A website that is generating money for you or holds a very important task in your company.
+You invest in design and development and work hard to write good copy and multiple blog posts.
+But one day you discover that all of your information is compromised, the website got hacked and is being infected with SEO spam, is blacklisted, or spreading malware.

 A month ago a user on Reddit posted a thread about an issue with his sites, he wrote:

-Tom´s case is just one of many, where website, or in this case many websites were compromised by an attacker.
-Like usually, the website owner had no idea until the hosting provider saw something suspicious and contacted the website owner.
-But this was only the beginning…
+Toms case is just one of many, where website, or in this case many websites were compromised by an attacker.
+As usual, the website owner had no idea until the hosting provider saw something suspicious and contacted the website owner.
+But this was only the beginning.

 All of Tom’s websites got hacked, but that was only the beginning.
 After your website gets hacked, what’s the first thing you do?
 You’ll find help, right.
 That’s exactly what Tom did, but the help was not the kind he was expecting, and we quote: